Top 100 Recent CVEs

 Why it's a problem:

-This vulnerability is a problem because it enables attackers to access and manipulate sensitive data in the database, potentially leading to unauthorized data disclosure, modification, or deletion, which can compromise the security and integrity of the system.
+This vulnerability is a problem because it allows unauthenticated attackers to access and extract sensitive data from the database, which could include member information, financial data, and other confidential details, posing a significant risk to the security and privacy of the system and its users.

 Steps to mitigate:

-• [Monitor system logs for suspicious activity and signs of exploitation].
+• [Monitor database activity for suspicious queries and behavior]

 What it does: